Ten tips to stop cold calls

 You may also wish to block calls from withheld numbers, though this may prevent some calls you want to receive.
 For example, if a friend or relative is calling from their workplace, this number may be withheld.

-6 Consider using a call blocking service
+5 Consider using a call blocking device

 Dedicated devices such as CPR Call Blocker and TrueCall Call Blocker plug directly into your home phone and allow you to screen the calls you receive.
-Alternatively the BT 6500 cordless home phone will bar calls from international numbers, withheld numbers and numbers without a caller ID plus up to 10 specific numbers.

 Read our hands-on review of the CPR and TrueCall call blockers.

-7 Don't bow to cold calling pressure
+6 Don't bow to cold-calling pressure

 If you receive a cold call, stay calm and don't let the caller intimidate you or pressure you with 'one-day-only' offers.
 Never reveal your name, address or financial details.
 If it's a legitimate call from a company you're interested in or are already a customer of, you can always call the company directly.